Piotr-Augustynski/Statistics/README.md

 # Statistics - training program

-The Statistics program accepts JSON and CSV files, but you can easily implement an additional file type.
-It converts them into one form and presents statistics based on the data that it reads from the file.
+Statistics presents statistical data from a file.
+Currently accepts JSON and CSV files but you can easily add another file format.

-The data in the files should look like the same pattern.
+The data in the files should look the same.

-The program presents 4 statistical data at the moment, but you can easily add further data.
+The program currently presents 4 statistical data but you can easily add further data.

 ## Usage